TrueBrain/actions-flake8/README.md

 # Flake8 with GitHub Actions -- including annotations for Pull Requests

 This GitHub Actions runs flake8 over your code.
-Any warnings or errors will be annoted in the Pull Request.
+Any warnings or errors will be annotated in the Pull Request.

 ## Usage